 About Me, Stroll Down to read my story

-and click on picture to zoom in
+and thank you for visiting my website! click on picture to zoom in

 Senator Tim Kaine once said,

 “When you want to know something about the character of somebody in public life or who they truly are, look to see if they have a passion that began long before they were in office or that position they are champion for, and that they have consistently held it throughout their career.
 Do they have a passion?
 Did it start before they were in office or before they were pursuing that position?”

 When I think of my "Why", I find that what motivates me most is my family, service, music, and dedication to higher education.
 Please consider making a donation to assist me with obtaining my goal of becoming Miss America; to continue my social impact initiative and my service work to the community!

 My story began a little over 24 years ago on a winter day in 1995 in Waukegan, Illinois.
 I am bi-racial (Puerto Rican and African American).
 My parents are retired naval officers, so naturally, “GO NAVY, BEAT ARMY”!
 My mother retired after 20 years as a Lieutenant Commander and my father retired after 24 years as a Lieutenant.
 His retirement ceremony was the first time I sang the National Anthem and I had the confidence of Beyoncé with the choreography to match.